buildingSMART/BCF-XML/Documentation/README.md

 :-----------|:------------|:------------
 Guid | No | Guid of the topic
-TopicType | Yes | Type of the topic (Predefined list in “extension.xsd”)
+TopicType | Yes | Type of the topic (Predefined list in “extension.xsd”) TopicStatus | Yes | Type of the topic (Predefined list in “extension.xsd”)

 In addition it has the following nodes: